eslopemap/eslope/development/202101-IGN-data-gdaldem.md

 # Projection conversion

-If we want to put our new overlay online, we are going to need to get it to a more standard projection, WGS84 (EPSG:3857).
+If we want to put our new overlay online, we are going to need to get it to a more standard projection, WGS84 (EPSG:3857) aka WebMercator or Pseudo-Mercator.
 We'll need to tell gdal that what we've been using all this time is Lambert93, a.k.a EPSG:2154 (as pointed out by [GDAL-OGR](https://gdal.gloobe.org/gdal/presentation.html))

 It is possible to do this directly on the raw elevation data (and translate it at the same time to GeoTiff), with: